DashellF/CTF-Writups/LITCTF 2025/jailpy3/jailpy3.md

         print(f"Error writing to file 'decoded1.py': {e}")
 ```

-With that, you are left with a smaller file 'decoded1.py' that now looks like this
+With that, you are left with a smaller file 'decoded1.py' that now looks like this:

 ```
 import collections